For the plains and mountains of Inner Mongolia in The Debts, the

 However, there are two places where a distant view can be obtained - a mile or so west of the

-junction with the 'southern' road, before the road starts the long gradual descent to the
+junction with the 'southern' road, before the road starts the long gradual descent westwards to the

 Rangitikei River; and a mile east of the Ngamatea Station entrance, where the road

-starts the long winding descent into the gorge of the Taruarau River.
+starts the long winding descent eastwards into the gorge of the Taruarau River.
 These spots are

-shown by green squares on the enlarged map.
+shown by green dots on the map above.